The Human Factor (2019 film)

-The Human Factor is a 2019 American-Israeli documentary film directed by Dror Moreh.
+The Human Factor is a 2019 documentary film directed by Dror Moreh.
 The film follows a thirty-year effort to secure peace in the Middle-East.

 The film had its world premiere at the Telluride Film Festival on August 30, 2019.
 It was released in the United States on January 22, 2021, by Sony Pictures Classics.

 Premise

 The epic behind-the-scenes story of the United States' 30-year effort to secure peace in the Middle East.
 Recounted from the unique perspective of the American mediators on the frontlines.

 Release

 The film had its world premiere at the Telluride Film Festival on August 30, 2019.
 It also screened at the Hamptons International Film Festival on October 12, 2019, AFI Fest on November 17, 2019, and DOC NYC in November 2019.
-In January 2020, Sony Pictures Classics acquired distribution rights to the film.
+In January 2020, Sony Pictures Classics acquired distribution rights to the film in North America, Scandinavia, South Africa, the Benelux, Australia, New Zealand, Asia and airlines.
 It was released in the United States on January 22, 2021.